James DeWolf: Other ventures

 With wealth gained from the trade, James DeWolf also bought and operated three sugar and coffee plantations in Cuba.
 Like similar plantations in the US Deep South, these depended on slave labor.

 During the War of 1812, DeWolf fitted out privateers under the authority of the President of the United States.
 One of his ships, Yankee, became the most successful privateer of the war, intercepting British ships.
 The privateer captured a total of 40 British vessels worth more than $5 million during the war.

 At this time, DeWolf also became a pioneer in cotton textile manufacturing, which expanded rapidly in New England.
 He became a founding member of a consortium that formed the Arkwright Manufacturing Company in 1809.
 The company built the Arkwright Mills in Coventry, Rhode Island in 1810.
 The textile mills of New England relied on cotton cultivated by slaves throughout the Deep South and shipped to the North.
 There were strong economic ties between the regions through the period of the American Civil War.

 Political career

 DeWolf became active in politics and highly influential in the new state during the decades of the Federal period.
 He was first elected as a member of the Rhode Island House of Representatives in 1798, and served until 1801.
-He served again from 1803–12, 1817–21, and 1829–37.
+He served again from 1803 to 1812, 1817–21, and 1829–37.
 He was elected as speaker of the House from 1819 to 1821.

 DeWolf advanced to national office when elected by the state legislature as a Democratic-Republican (later Crawford Republican) to the U.S. Senate, as was the procedure before popular election of US senators was authorized by constitutional amendment in the 20th century.
 He served part of his six-year term, from March 4, 1821, until he resigned on October 31, 1825.